JosephKang1/Website-Portfolio/README.md

 - **Animation:** Custom animations and fade-in effects

 ## Credits
-- The website template is based on WebThemez's design.
+- Website Skeleton is based on Webthemez design
 - Icons are sourced from Font Awesome.
 - Additional images and icons are created or obtained from public domain sources.